• Home

 Budding Ideas

 The Budding Ideas column is an early career member contribution to the CSPB Bulletin which was initiated in Fall 2021.
 This column was created after the EDI Committee’s most recent survey brought to light that our Society could do more to engage with early career members at the graduate student and post- doctoral level.
 This column is one way to give graduate and post-doc members an opportunity to engage with the society, by sharing their interests, research and musings on topics touching STEM and plant biology, in short and sometimes unorthodox ways.
-The column is currently edited by EDI Committee member Adrian Monthony.
 Please email admin@cspb-scbv.ca with questions.

 Read Current Articles: